AMWA-TV/is-12/docs/Sending commands.md

 }
 ```

-Example response for settings the user label (1p7) on any ncObject using the generic set method (1m2).
+Example response for setting the user label (1p7) on any ncObject using the generic set method (1m2).

 ```json
 {